• Skip to primary navigation

 • 5 tablespoon natural cocoa powder sifted

-• 3-5 tablespoon heavy cream whipping cream
+• 3-5 tablespoons heavy cream whipping cream

 Assembly